NiloferMubeen/Banking_Simulation_system/README.md

-# Banking Simulation system and Analysis of User Tranactions
+# Smart Banking and Analysis of User Tranactions
 This project is an intelligent banking application designed to provide standard banking operations along with personalized financial analysis.

 ## Introduction